duncannah/booruuu/README.md

 # How to run

 Make sure you ran `yarn install` on both the main component and the `client` component to get the dependencies.
-You also need nodemon: `sudo yarn global add nodemon`.

 For general development (runs both API server and client server): `yarn run dev`.